We hope you’re having fun riding your longboard that you got after reading about it from our AuthorityAdviser buyer guide review.

 Taking care of your longboards is not just for it to look sleek and new.
 It can help ensure your safety, especially when using it daily.
 Longboard accidents are sometimes caused by lack of tending.
 It can further help in keeping the board in shape so you can enjoy a long equipment lifetime.

-Let us begin with tip number one.
-Even the neophytes in longboarding wouldn’t miss out the deck because this is the biggest part of the longboard.
+Even the neophytes in longboarding wouldn’t miss the deck because this is the biggest part of the longboard.
 It is where you stand on the board.
 Though the biggest, it is also often neglected.

 Don’t commit that mistake.
 You have it clean it up.
 Wiping the deck with water or regular cleaning solution will not cut.
 You will need materials that are suited to the surface of the deck.
 Rat Vision recommends using a sander cleaner and grip gum to brush through the deck even to its deep ends.
 For the brush, you can use wire or brass since these are sturdier, but softer to prevent deck damage.

 Ride anytime, anywhere may be your personal slogan for longboarding.
 Outdoor summer ride is always fun and even more exciting is riding in the rain.
-What your friends or you might not know is that extreme exposure to the sun and/or rain can weaken your wooden board.
+What you and your friends might not know is that extreme exposure to the sun and/or rain can weaken your wooden board.

 Aside from cleaning your deck, you need to store your longboards properly.
 It is preferable to place them indoors.
 You also have to make sure that it is stored safely.
 The board should not be placed with a heavy load (i.e., boxes, furniture, etc.) and out of the way to prevent you from accidentally slipping or tripping over it.